 The franchisor can also benefit from this scenario.
-In certain markets or for brands they prefer to franchise, it is preferable (and sometimes required) that they know and trust the operator, particularly for higherend brands in their portfolios.
+In certain markets or for brands they prefer to franchise, it is preferable (and sometimes required) that they know and trust the operator, particularly for higher-end brands in their portfolios.

-In conclusion, independent management companies open the door for expansion for both the franchisor and the owner.
+In conclusion, independent management companies open the door for expansion to both the franchisor and the owner.